Why Is This Area Important?

 Property

-This can be residential, such as buy-to-let properties, or commercial, which covers investments made in offices, warehouses, industrial units, shops or retail outlets.
+This can be residential, such as buy-to-let properties, or commercial, which covers investments made in offices, warehouses, industrial units, shops or other retail outlets.

 Equities